gottesmm/gottesmm.github.io/proposals/semantic-arc-high-level-vision.md

+---
+layout: proposal
+title: Semantic ARC High Level Proposal
+categories: proposals
+---

 # Preface

-This year a major piece of work at the SIL level is Semantic ARC.
-This email contains a high level description (i.e. the vision) that describes the problems that this model will solve and provide a broad overview of the engineering plan that will be needed to achieve this.
+For Swift 4, we plan to introduce “Semantic ARC,” a major overhaul of ownership in SIL.
+This document outlines the problems solved by "Semantic ARC", how it works, and an engineering plan for implementing it.

 # The Problem and the Goal